danielperez660/danielperez660.github.io/bypass.md

 In function 2() we got prompted for a secret key (lines 36-37 in figure 6), and that secret key got compared to a specific value.
 If the secret key was equal to the given value then true was stored in flag, if not, false was stored in flag.

+Working off the assumption that we had to find the value which would store true in flag, we got to work.

 Thanks to our trusty breakpoint in line 39 we saw that the value which we were comparing our input against was "ThisIsAReallyReallySecureKeyButYouCanReadItFromSourceSoItSucks".

 ![Final](/resources/Bypass/w.PNG)
 *Figure 7: Strings output on Bypass.exe*
 <br>

 Once we ran the executable again and inputted the correct key we got the password for HTB!

 Success!

 <br><br>
 [back](./ctfs.md)